michac789/TaskMaster/README.md

 You're tasked with building a task management web application called 'TaskMaster'.
 The application should allow users to create, view, update, and delete tasks.
 Each task should have a title, description, due date, and status (e.g., "to do", "in progress", "completed").

 The frontend should be built using HTML, CSS, and JavaScript.
+As a challenge, the usage of frontend frameworks or libraries is prohibited to test your creativity and thinking process.
 The backend should be built using Python with Flask.
 For data storage, you may use SQLite database.

 ### Frontend